2023 Hyundai Aura Revealed Ahead Of Imminent Launch | CarDekho.com

 Cosmetic Upgrades On The Outside

-The facelifted Aura’s front looks significantly different from the pre-facelift model, thanks to the new grille, bumper, and LED DRL design.
+The facelifted Aura’s front looks significantly different from the pre-facelift model, thanks to the new grille, bumper and LED DRL design.
 All these changes make it look a bit sportier as well.
 And that’s about it.
-The side and rear profile remain unchanged.
+The side and rear profiles remain unchanged.

 What’s New Inside?

-The dual-tone interior remains unchanged save for new light-grey upholstery and ‘Aura’ inscription on the headrest.
+The dual-tone interior remains unchanged save for the new light grey upholstery and ‘Aura’ inscription on the seat.

 Also Read: These Are The Hyundai Cars Expected At The Auto Expo 2023